GiuFu/Bobby-Phischer/readme.md

     ...
 </form>
 ~~~~
-If this tool doesn't work with the website you wantyou need to do some more modification such as deleting javascript, adding actions or moving forms
+If this tool doesn't work with the website you want, you need to do some more modification such as deleting javascript, adding actions or moving forms

 ## requirements
 * wget